FROM ART TO PHOTOGRAPHY AND WHY

 WHY I WORKED WITH INTENTIONAL CAMERA MOVEMENT

-I needed to make this long introduction because always my work starts from something that has happened in my life, from my experiences or from how I react to what I’m seeing in front of me, and because this has a lot to do with my relationship with art throughout my life, I needed to explain it, so you can understand better the path of my creative vision when I make a photograph and, if useful, to use it in your work too.
+I needed to make this long introduction because my work always starts from something that has happened in my life, from my experiences or from how I react to what I see in front of me, and because this has a lot to do with my relationship with art throughout my life, I needed to explain it, so you can understand better the path of my creative vision when I make a photograph and, if useful, to use it in your work too.

 I am not sure if you can see these ideas in my image but I can see them clearly in the way I worked with light, in the way I processed this image, and especially in the technique I used to capture this image.